 We have 6 mandatory events for 2019-2020 – all hosted here at Hog Heaven.
 Four competitions will be hosted at Hog Heaven and the dates are listed on the calendar.
 Additionally our annual fundraiser will be held on April 4th.
 At this event all team members and parents need to volunteer.

 *Family Members of DS Shooting Team – Shooting not available unless fall into a category above.

 We require our shooters to remain until after awards.
 It is a good show of sportsmanship so please do not plan to leave early.

 We are open from 9am-7pm on Tuesday, Wednesday and Thursday and every 1st and 3rd weekend of each month.
 Closed on most holidays.
 Please check calendar for availability.

 This depends on the particular event and our squad times but in general, it is always best to arrive 1 hour prior to your squad time.
 Some shoots will have mandatory safety briefings.
 If there is one. you will be alerted to it.

 There is a list of competitions with dates and locations on the Hog Heaven Sporting Club calendar.
-We go to the Dallas-Ft.
-Worth area as well as South Texas and Houston.
+We go to Houston, San Antonio and Comal County.
+Additionally, we will host 4 events at Hog Heaven.

 At HH hosted team competitions (twice per year):